mdavids/rfc/content/draft-davids-forsalereg-01.md

 # Rationale

 There are undoubtedly more ways to address this problem space.
-The reasons for the approach defined in this document are primarly accessibility and simplicity.
-The indicator can be easilty turned on and off at will and more over, it is available right away and does not require major changes in existing services.
+The reasons for the approach defined in this document are primarily accessibility and simplicity.
+The indicator can be easilty turned on and off at will and moreover, it is available right away and does not require major changes in existing services.
 This allows for a smooth introduction of the concept.

 # Convention